 The Johns Hopkins Women’s Center for Pelvic Health brings dignity and expertise to women with the difficult (and often embarrassing) problems that come with pelvic floor disorders.
-Nationally recognized specialists offer a sense of hope and individualized care, helping patients regain their function and the confidence to get back to the things they enjoy.
+Our nationally recognized specialists can offer hope and individualized care, and can help patients regain their function and the confidence to get back to the things they enjoy.

 SECOND OPINION | Pelvic Organ Prolapse | APT | Webisode

 What is pelvic organ prolapse?
 Can it be prevented?
 On this edition of Second Opinion Stat, learn about this condition and the treatments that are available.

 Evaluation, diagnosis, and non-surgical and surgical treatments are provided for: